-Cambodian fish amok is the national dish of Cambodia and with very good reason.
-Deliciously creamy and mild when compared to neighboring Thailand’s curries.
+Cambodian fish amok is the national dish of Cambodia, and for very good reason.
+Deliciously creamy and mild when compared to neighboring Thailand’s curries, this is one of the best traditional Cambodian food recipes!

 Concerned about sourcing ingredients for such an exotic cuisine?

 You shouldn’t be.
-If you enjoy Thai or Vietnamese food, then you will surely enjoy Cambodian food.
+If you enjoy making and eating Thai or Vietnamese food, then you will surely enjoy and know how to make Cambodian food.

 Cambodia is squeezed in between Thailand and Vietnam so there is a large influence on Cambodian cuisine from both those countries.
 Throw in China, India and France, who colonized the country and you have a real pot-pouri of styles, ingredients and influences.
 So, when it comes to food in Cambodia, it is quite eclectic.

-Read on for some more insights about fabulous Cambodian cuisine and ingredients.
+Read on for some more insights about fabulous Cambodian cuisine and our amok Cambodian ingredients.
 And further on is the recipe for Cambodian fish amok.

 Don’t be put off cooking Cambodian food because you are concerned about sourcing ingredients or because it is a cuisine you don’t hear much about.
-It is true that there is not much known about Cambodian cuisine but there are reasons for that.
+It is true that there is not much known about Cambodian cuisine and authentic Cambodian food recipes but there are reasons for that.
 Here are two of them:

 - Cambodia does not attract the hordes of tourists that flock to Thailand and to a lesser extent Vietnam.
 Unfortunately, it has not been that long since the country escaped the clutches of the Pol Pot regime and it is still recovering from those horrific days.
 But the people are wonderful, generous in spirit and very welcoming to guests in their country.
 Because of the lack of tourists to the country, the word just does not seep out about the wonderful cuisine to the same extent as its neighbors.